 The temple is near the ocean for that reason.
 There is a legend that has traveled through Taipei for centuries about how and why the temple was built!
 A traveling monk is said to have made Taipei his home for a while, he joined up with a group of Mazu followers and they teamed up to raise the money to build the temple.

 Taipei is a lovely little tropical island that forms part of Taiwan!
-Although both the city and Taiwan are safe it’s important to make sure you’re keeping an eye out for any danger that might arise: natural and manmade.
+Although Taiwan is very safe, it’s important to make sure you’re keeping an eye out for any danger that might arise: natural and manmade.
 So what are the dangers you should be looking out for?

 - Typhoons – These storms bring plenty of wind and water.
-As scary as this sounds, it’s important to understand that many of these are not too dangerous!
-However, some of them could pose a threat to your travel plans in and around Taipei and could bring with them a difficulty to access clean water supplies!
-Obviously, avoiding Typhoon season (summer) reduces this risk.
-Check local weather forecasts.
+As scary as this sounds, it’s important to understand that many of these are not too dangerous, however, some of them could pose a threat to your travel plans in and around Taipei!
+Obviously, avoiding Typhoon season (summer) reduces this risk and check the local weather forecasts.

 - Crime – The crime rate in Taipei is very low!
-Muggings are almost unheard of but pick-pocketing is known to happen from time to time.
+Muggings are almost unheard of but pickpocketing is known to happen from time to time.
 Just in case – make sure you have a tight grip on your belongings at all times!
 (Psst – that’s what a money belt is for.)

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for backpackers, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.

-Day trips are a great way to spend your time if you’re planning on staying in Taipei for a little longer!
+Day trips are a great way to spend your time if you’re planning on extending your 3-day Taipei itinerary a bit further!
 These guided tours offer great insight into the history and culture that you wouldn’t have experienced if you decided to go it alone.
 Here are a few day tours that you should add to your itinerary if you’re staying in Taipei for more than 3 days!

 Full-Day Tour of Northern Taiwan by Car from Taipei